Lightnet/dk_console/readme.md

+# dk_console

+# LICENSE: MIT

 # Information:
-  This update raylib 5.5 build for window.
+  Update to match raylib 5.5 build for window.

+# Notes:
+ * Clamp and Lerp from raylib.h.
+ * Split up header to c due to redine function names.
+ * CMake is not library just application build test.
+ * Rework folder to match standard layout.
+ * Some files are origin from fork github.

 # Dev Console